jonathanBieler/GtkIDE.jl/README.md

 ## Usage

-**Warning:** make sure to backup or commit your work before editing files, as a crash could wipe them out.
+**Warning:** make sure to backup or commit your work before editing files, as this editor is still somewhat experimental.

 ### Opening files